-- Defining the rightful beneficiaries of the qanat, supervising them, and legislating regulations in order to prevent ill-usage of water and illegal exploitation. - Considering the qanat structure in the urban planning in order to preserve the qanat networks, avoid further damage to this structure and future problems for the new urban infrastructures.
+Defining the rightful beneficiaries of the qanat, supervising them, and legislating regulations to prevent illusage of water and illegal exploitation.

+Including qanats in the urban planning to preserve qanat networks, ward off further damages to their structures and avoid future problems for the new urban infrastructures.
 This can be achieved by reconsidering the location of new constructions and/or defining alternative routes for the qanat tunnel.

-Structural/ Physical Suggestions [Figure 2]
+4.2.
+Structural/ Physical Suggestions (Fig. 2)

-- Detailed documentation of the divisions of the qanat route that are yet unidentified.
-This includes the distance from the mother well to its intersection with Hemmat Highway (about 500 m) and the division where it will be affected by the construction of the new monorail line (about 200 m). - Dredging the qanat tunnel and repairing the clogged shafts.
-Currently, about 600 meters long from mazhar to the north of the qanat route is in urgent need of dredging. - Digging alternate well shafts and changing the tunnel course where collapsed in order to avoid water accumulation and a consequent landfall occasion. - Structural calculation and analysis for identifying vulnerable points of the qanat, in particular in its intersection with highways and subway lines. - Reinforcement of the qanat where the subway lines No. 6 and 7 cut through the tunnel leastways from the Management Faculty up to 500m to the north.
-The same measures should be taken for construction of the future monorail line.
+Detailed documentation of the divisions of the qanat route that are still unidentified.
+This includes the distance from the mother well to its intersection with Hemmat Highway (about 500 m) and the division where it will be affected by the construction of the new monorail line (about 200 m).

+Dredging the qanat tunnel and repairing the clogged shafts.
+Currently, about 600 meters long from Mazhar to the north of the qanat route is in urgent need of dredging.

+Digging alternate well shafts and changing the tunnel course where collapsed in order to avoid water accumulation and a consequent landfall occasion.
+Structural calculation and analysis for identifying vulnerable points of the qanat, in particular in its intersection with highways and subway lines.

+Reinforcement of the qanat where the subway lines No. 6 and 7 cut through the tunnel leastways from the Management Faculty up to 500m to the north.
+Same measures should be taken for the construction of the future monorail line.

-- Taking advantage of new materials and modern construction technologies for retrofitting and consolidating the structure against natural events such as an earthquake. - Forbidding disgorging chemical wastes and sewage into the qanat tunnel in the Eyvanak neighbourhood. - Solving the problem of blocked water and unusual water accumulation in the interspace between the Management Faculty and Tarbiat Modarres University. - Cleaning the qanat tunnel from construction material and waste such as cement that had been discharged into the tunnel during the new construction works.
+Taking advantage of new materials and modern construction technologies for retrofitting and consolidating the structure against natural events such as an earthquake.

+Forbidding disgorging chemical wastes and sewage into the qanat tunnel in the Eyvanak neighbourhood.

+Solving the problem of blocked water and unusual water accumulation in the interspace between the Management Faculty and Tarbiat Modarres University.

+Cleaning the qanat tunnel from construction material and waste such as cement that had been dumped into the tunnel during the new construction works.
 Repairing the damages that these constructions inflicted upon the qanat and reinforcing the tunnel wall and well shafts using light materials (for instance breeze concrete) in order not to prevent the natural process of absorption and flow of water in the soil.

-Figure 2.
-Proposed rehabilitation plan for Tehran University Qanat.
+Fig. 2 A proposed rehabilitation plan for Tehran University Qanat.
 By authors (Data source: Tehran Municipality, ESRI Basemap, OSM, DIVA-GIS and Earth Explorer)

+4.3.
 Cultural Suggestions